 - After the extensions have been glued in place and have dried, the nail tech will use a liquid mix to fill in the gaps between your natural and artificial nails.

 - The nails are then buffed and smoothed using a nail drill.

-- After that, you’ll paint your nails and top them off with a topcoat.
+- After that, you’ll finish with a top coat.